The United States could replace 100% of its coal generation with renewables, storage, and demand-side management while maintaining reserve margins.

-Alex Engel is an Associate in Rocky Mountain Institute’s Electricity Practice.
+Alex Engel is an Associate in Rocky Mountain Institute’s Carbon-Free Electricity Practice.
 Alex led the development of RMI’s modeling tools that analyze the potential of portfolios of distributed energy resources to obviate the need for T&D solutions and/or new thermal power plants.

 Prior to joining RMI, Alex received his master’s degree from the University of Michigan in Natural Resources and Environment with a focus on Sustainable Systems.
 While in graduate school, Alex worked at RMI on the Blockchain for Energy project helping build a foundation of knowledge for RMI about the technology and developing possible use cases.